 In this article, you'll learn how to merge duplicate profiles of the same person into one, single profile.
-In order to merge duplicate profiles, you must be listed as one of your school's Populi Account Administrators in Account > Account Settings > Security.
+Before we proceed, a word about who can merge profiles:

 When should you merge profiles?

 If you have more than one profile for the same person, merge them!
 Profiles are designed to store everything you know about a person in one unified record, so there's no need to have more than one record for a person.

 The most common causes of duplicate profiles are:

 - We migrated your data into Populi from legacy software systems—many systems require that you keep multiple records for the same person (for example, keeping student and donor records separated).
 We do our best to clean these up during migration, but sometimes some duplicates evade our efforts.

 - When adding new people or processing a new inquiry, application, donation, or financial aid record, Populi searches for duplicates based on matches with names, contact info, SSN, and so on.
 Sometimes that duplicate search doesn't catch the person already in your system—perhaps because of a spelling difference (e.g. Mike vs. Michael) or a mismatch of contact information (e.g. a new email address).
 So when processing the new information, a new profile is mistakenly created for a person you already have a profile for.

 In any case, you may bump into duplicate profiles any number of ways.
 But the simplest way to find them is by seeing what pops up when you search for a person.